SandySearch/sandy-search/README.md

 - Angular 2 and NodeJs
 - Dockerizing an Angular 2 / NodeJs application
 - Autobuilding a Docker image from a **GitHub** checkin with **Docker Cloud**
-- Storing Docker images in the **IBM Cloud Container Registery**
+- Storing and updating Docker images in the **IBM Cloud Container Registery**
 - Running Apps in Kubernetes in the **IBM Cloud Kubernetes Service** (on the free tier) with NodePort networking
 - Fixing vulnerabilities discovered by the **IBM Cloud Container Registry Vulnerability Advisor**
+- Upgraded running Docker containers with new images
+- Upgraded running Docker containers in Kubernetes in the **IBM Cloud Kubernetes Service** with new images

 ### Next Steps for SandySearch

 - Add reports to the Admin user interface
-- Dockerizing an Ionic 3 app
 - Internationalization
 - **IBM Watson ML** to predict where services will be needed based on past experience